-This bush clover cultivar is a deciduous shrub or sub-shrub with an arching, fountain-like habit.
-When cut to the ground in early spring, it will rapidly grow up to 5' tall and 10' wide in a single growing season.
-Features trifoliate, bluish-green leaves and drooping racemes (to 6” long) of rosy-purple, pea-like flowers which are grouped into large, pendulous flower panicles (up to 2’ long).
-Blooms late summer to early fall.
+Lespedeza thunbergii, commonly called bush clover, is a deciduous, semi-woody shrub with an arching, fountain-like habit.
+When cut to the ground in late winter to early spring, it responds by producing rapid annual growth to 3- 6’ tall and as wide during the following growing season.
+It features alternate, trifoliate, bluish-green leaves (leaflets to 1-2” long) and drooping racemes (to 6” long) of rosy-purple, pea-like flowers which are grouped into loose, pendulous flower panicles (to 2’ long).
+Blooms appear in late summer to early fall.

 No serious insect or disease problems.

 Excellent fall-blooming specimen for sunny areas of the landscape.
 Shrub borders.
 Slopes/hills.
 Cottage gardens.
 Spill over retaining wall.
 Mix with perennials.